Segment-Wise Flow Matching for Vision-Aided mmWave V2I Beam Prediction: Vision-Aided Beam Prediction via Flow Matching

 \subsection{Inference Process}

 At inference, the condition vector $\mathbf{c}$ is derived from the observed visual history.
-The bounding box observations $\mathbf{X}_{t-T_{\mathrm{Hist}}:t-1}$ are first transformed into feature sequence $\hat{\mathbf{Z}}$ \eqref{eq:condi}.
-The latent trajectory is initialized from the feature embedding of the earliest frame:

-Using the same time grid as in training, we integrate the conditional ODE~\eqref{eq:cond_ODE} with the Euler solver~\eqref{eq:Euler} to obtain $\hat{\mathbf{z}}_{\tau_{t'}}$ across the prediction horizon.
-Beam probabilities are then computed via~\eqref{eq:y}, and the predicted index is $\hat{m}_{t'}=\arg\max_{m} (\hat{\mathbf{y}}_{t'})_m$.
+Specifically, the bounding box observations $\mathbf{X}_{t-T_{\mathrm{Hist}}:t-1}$ are first transformed into a feature sequence according to~\eqref{eq:condi}.
+The latent trajectory is then initialized from the context feature extracted from this historical observation sequence.
+Using the same time grid as in training, we integrate the conditional ODE~\eqref{eq:cond_ODE} with the Euler solver~\eqref{eq:Euler} to obtain the future latent states across the prediction horizon.
+Finally, beam logits are then generated through a prediction head~\eqref{eq:y}, and the predicted index is $\hat{m}_{t'}=\arg\max_m \hat{\mathbf{y}}_{t',m}$.

 For clarity, the training and inference procedures are summarized in \textbf{Algorithm~\ref{alg:joint_fm}}.